Juana Mansilla: Biography

-Despite of her status as colonial heroine and her reputation of "woman of character", her husband fell madly in love with the native American María Monctezuma.
-He repudiated Juana and forced a priest-at gunpoint, since the priest refused to accept his reasons to repudiate Juana- to marry him to María.
+Despite her status as colonial heroine and her reputation of "woman of character", her husband fell madly in love with the native American María Monctezuma.
+He repudiated Juana and forced a priest at gunpoint to marry him to María since the priest refused to accept his reasons to repudiate Juana.
 Unsurprisingly, his reasons to repudiate Juana were considered invalid by the Pope too, and his marriage to María was forcefully dissolved.

 Juana didn't forgive her husband's betrayal.
 She left Alonso alone in the new world and returned to Spain in 1528.